 - Do we coach employees and colleagues whose defensiveness or criticism of others is more destructive than constructive?

 Before you start a conversation where the other person could get defensive, think about your goal.
-Is it to find answers, initiate an immediate change to a problematic behavior, provide a friendly heads-up or give notice that the person’s employment is at risk?
-Calibrate your opening line to the seriousness of the issue and your knowledge of the person.
+Is it to find answers, initiate an immediate change to a problematic behavior, provide a friendly heads-up or give notice that the person’s employment is in jeopardy?
+As I wrote in a previous column, calibrate your opening line to the seriousness of the issue and your knowledge of the person.